morethanthemes/docs/docs/baseplus/static_blocks.md

 # 8. Static Blocks

-With Webmaker+ distribution and Drupal 8 you can create new blocks and place them wherever you want in your site.
+With Webmaker+ and Drupal 8 you can create new blocks and place them wherever you want in your site.
 You can also place multiple instances of those, as well, as described above.

-To demonstrate the above-mentioned option, to show you the styling the theme comes with, and also to help you get up to speed with developing your Drupal 8 site using Webmaker+ distribution, it comes with the pre-built and preconfigured blocks below:
+To demonstrate the above-mentioned option, to show you the styling the theme comes with, and also to help you get up to speed with developing your Drupal 8 site using Webmaker+, it comes with the pre-built and preconfigured blocks below:

 - Address